BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Not-So-Scary Halloween Drive-Thru Display and Spooktacular Musical Light Show, 106 Ten Rod Road, Exeter, RI

 If you’re a fan of inflatables, this one’s for you!
 With over 250 inflatables, Anthony Gemma’s family-friendly display is a true Halloween treat.
 The spooky and silly characters line his long driveway, making for a perfect drive-through experience.
 He encourages witches and warlocks of all ages to come take a look!
 Don’t be a scaredy cat: Gemma says people should roll on down his driveway (which is wide enough for two-way traffic) to take in the scene.
-“Basically you view the display driving in, and driving out and there is Magical Halloween light show happening all around you” he said.
+“Basically you view the display driving in, and driving out and there is a Magical Halloween light show happening all around you,” he said.
 The Gemmas also collect donations for the Gloria Gemma Breast Cancer Resource Foundation in honor of their matriarch, Gloria, who loved Halloween so much and sadly lost her battle with breast cancer.
-The display runs every day 10 a.m. to 10 p.m. starting October 5 and ending Monday October 31, barring any windy weather.
+The display runs every day from 10 a.m. to 10 p.m. starting October 1 and ending Monday, October 31, barring any windy weather.
 Make sure you tune into 106.1 FM to be fully immersed in this magical Drive-Thru experience.

 Trivium, 596 Potter Road, North Kingstown, RI